jquintanilla4/sora-extend/README.md

 Fork https://github.com/stevemoraco/sora-extend

-**Goal of this fork is to use OpenRouter and Fal.ai as the API endpoints on both the Notebook and the new TUI app**
+**Goal of this fork is to use OpenRouter and Fal.ai as the API endpoints on both the Notebook and the new simple TUI application**

 **Seamlessly generate extended Sora 2 videos beyond OpenAI’s 12-second limit.**